heyoeyo/jetslalom_odin/README.md

   <img src=".readme_assets/demo_anim.gif">
 </p>

 This was made to experiment with and learn the [Odin programming language](https://odin-lang.org/).

 If you'd like to alter the game, most of the logic is in the [main.odin](https://github.com/heyoeyo/jetslalom_odin/blob/main/src/main.odin) file.
 The sequence of stages (and how each stage is configured) can be found in the [stage_def.odin](https://github.com/heyoeyo/jetslalom_odin/blob/main/src/stage_def.odin) file.

 ## How to play

+### Online

+You can play the game for free on itch.io: https://heyoeyo.itch.io/jetslalom-remake

+(Made using the [Odin + Raylib + Web](https://github.com/karl-zylinski/odin-raylib-web) template)

 ### Download